-- Click Manage production, then select Stream via RTMP.
+- Select Stream with an encoder.
 Navigate to the Chat tab, then click the More Options icon (•••) above the chat.

 - Select either the Current session for the event you just streamed or your event’s date for a previous stream.

 - This will download the transcript as a .txt file.